 Many countries, such as the UK, allow you to take a lump sum from your pension scheme when you retire.
-In the UK this amount (known as the pension commencement lump sum) is free of tax.
-In the UK you can generally take up to one quarter of your pension pot in this way.
+In the UK, this amount (known as the pension commencement lump sum) is tax-free.
+In the UK, you can generally take up to one quarter of your pension pot in this way.

 This article can help you think about your choices but it is not advice, and isn't tailored to your individual needs.
 If you feel you need to talk about your option and what best suits your personal circumstances find an independent financial adviser or chartered financial planner in your area.

 This article is also based on current UK law and tax system, but the ideas will be similar for other countries that also offer the lump sum option.

 What You Are Giving up by Taking the Cash

 Although it's tax-free cash, it's not free cash!
 You are giving something up—future income from your pension.
 For most people that means giving up part of a guaranteed income for life for cash now.
 But none of us know how long we will live.
 So you can't be sure, even with the tax break whether you will be better off overall taking the cash now or the lifetime income.

 You should also consider whether you need that lifetime income as "insurance" against running out of money if you do live to be very elderly by which time you may have spent the lump sum.